 For fully furloughed workers, the scheme covered up to 60% of salary capped at £1,875, with employers required to pay at least 80% of salary.
 Flexible furlough was available.
 The CJRS was originally intended to end on 31st October 2020, but has been extended.

 From 1st November 2020, CJRS financial support returned to the August 2020 basis – covering up to 80% of salary capped at £2,500 for fully furloughed workers.
 It also became possible to move workers straight onto flexible furlough, with part-time working and pro-rated CJRS support for hours not worked.
-The CJRS is currently due to end on 30th April 2021.
+Following the Budget announcement on 3rd March 2021, these provisions apply until 30th June 2021.

 SUMMARY OF EFFECTS ON EMPLOYER PENSION CONTRIBUTIONS

 - The CJRS applies where a business has fully or flexibly furloughed workers as explained above.
 The scheme now provides financial support for furloughed workers’ salaries only – it ceased to provide any contribution towards the cost of employer pension and NI contributions after 31st July 2020.

 - For furloughed workers, we expect that contributions to automatic enrolment and other qualifying schemes should be maintained at the normal percentage, but based on the furloughed employee’s reduced pensionable earnings.
 If employers wish to reduce contributions to the statutory minimums, they should consider The Pension Regulator’s (TPR’s) guidance.